think-cell/wg21/P2881-generator-for.md

    Once the exception has left the `operator()`, the flag is reset.
    This makes it impossible to catch exceptions thrown by the sink until they're back in the syntactic scope.
 3. Make exceptions thrown inside the generated lambda implicitly re-thrown when caught in `operator()`.
-   Similar to 2, but `operator for` is allowed to see the exception, just not swallow them.
+   Similar to 2, but `operator for` is allowed to see the exception, just not to swallow them.
    After a `catch`, exceptions are automatically re-thrown.

 The problem with 2 is that a generator might change itself during iteration inside `operator()`.
 When an exception is thrown, it needs to detect that to restore its previous state.
-The problem with 3 is potential overhead caused by the extra exception machinery, which we don't want to pay just to guard against malicious actors.
+The problem with 3 is potential overhead caused by the extra exception machinery, which we don't want to pay only to guard against malicious actors.
 Keep in mind that the `operator()`, the call to the `sink`, and a `try`/`catch` surrounding the sink might be separated by an arbitrary amount of intermediate function calls, so it cannot be done statically.
 As such, the authors prefer option 1.

-## `co_await`/`co_yield`/`co_return` in `for` body
+## `co_await`/`co_yield`/`co_return` in `for` body {#coroutine-body}

 When a user `co_await`s or `co_yield`s inside the body of a generator-based `for` loop, we have a problem since we're no longer inside a coroutine, but a compiler-generated lambda.